 All illustrations, figures, tables, or other multimedia content (images, sound or video clips, etc.) should be uploaded in a separate file or files, not embedded in the manuscript document.
 Callouts (fig. 1, etc.) should be placed in the body text at the appropriate points.

+For the purposes of peer review, please also supply an anonymized version of your manuscript.
 In this anonymized version, you should not mention any grants or include any other acknowledgements that could identify you.
-Self-citation should be avoided or kept to a minimum; if you must refer to your own work, do so in the third person — or, if this is not feasible, replace the citations (in the text and bibliography) with a placeholder, such as [author1], [author2], etc. Finally, check that all personal identifiers have been removed from the document’s metadata (in Word for Windows, go to File/Info/Check for Issues/Inspect Document/, on a Mac, go to Tools/Protect Document/Remove personal information).
+In general, self-citation should be avoided or kept to a minimum; if you must refer to your own work, do so in the third person — or, if this is not feasible, replace the citations (in the text and bibliography) with a placeholder, such as [author1], [author2], etc. Finally, check that all personal identifiers have been removed from the document’s metadata (in Word for Windows, go to File/Info/Check for Issues/Inspect Document/, on a Mac, go to Tools/Protect Document/Remove personal information).

 Bibliographic references should be formatted in accordance with the Chicago Manual of Style (17th ed.), footnotes and bibliography style (short citations only, i.e. surname of author, short title, and page numbers only).
 Wherever available, please provide URLs and/or DOIs for the references in the bibliography.